 Glasgow Women’s Library runs a full programme of Women’s Heritage walks throughout the Spring, Summer and into the Autumn.
 Here is our policy on what to do if you need to cancel your place and also what happens on the rare occasion that we have to cancel a walk.

 View the full Women’s Heritage Walks Cancellation Policy.

 This Complaints Procedure operates across all aspects of our work.
-It applies to any formal or informal matter of concern expressed verbally, or in writing, to / from any member of staff, volunteer, visitor, learner or user.
+It applies to any formal or informal matter of concern expressed verbally or in writing from any self-employed worker, volunteer, visitor, learner or user.

 Download: GWL Complaints Procedure